The Best Bike Accessories for Commuting in 2022: Analog & Electric Bikes

 Know how to fix a flat and bring along tools

-It’s always a good idea to have a bike repair kit with you in case have a mechanical issue on your commute to avoid being stranded.
+It’s always a good idea to have a bike repair kit with you in case you have a mechanical issue on your commute to avoid being stranded.
 Even though our Pace ebikes are built to be sturdy and rugged, it’s best to be prepared for the unpredictable.
 These items should be included in your kit: tire inner tube, mini hand pump or tire inflator with CO2 cartridges, tire levers, tire patch kit, and a multi-tool.

 Food and drink for commuting